kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc06.md

 The Thread of Provenance is the soul of the reward system, distinguishing levels of trust within the knowledge itself.
 * **The Mark of the Hornet:** Data integrated from a Hornet's AI Overview is **traceable** to its source HTML but not **reproducible**.
 It's marked with a grayish tint.
 For Léa, this means "This information is from the web, use with caution for allergy decisions."
-* **The Seal of the Forager:** Data forged through the human-AI partnership receives the vibrant golden **Seal of Trust**.
-It is fully **reproducible** because its `hiveLog` is complete.
+* **The Seal of the Forager:** Data forged à partir d'un `PollenGrain` pur reçoit le **Sceau de Confiance** doré.
+C'est entièrement **reproductible** car son `forgeLog` est complet.
 For Léa, this means "This information has been verified by your Hive, based on your input.
 You can trust it."
 It grants the highest rewards and unlocks advanced features.

 ### **3. The Impact on Sharing: The Gift of Verifiable Trust**

-When a Forager shares a `Card` object, they are gifting a complete, self-contained package of knowledge, including its detailed Thread of Provenance.
+When a Forager shares a `KnowledgeCard` object, they are gifting a complete, self-contained package of knowledge, including its detailed Thread of Provenance.
 This enables our core innovation:

 **True Inference Reproduction.**